 Here is the thing…

 These pinpoint punctures on the dermis trick our body into believing that a tissue wound has occurred in that area.
-This then force our body to respond immediately by activating the body’s natural wound healing process in order to repair the area.
+This then force our body to respond immediately by activating the body’s natural wound healing process in order to repair/reconstruct the area.

 These growth factors stimulate the migration and proliferation of fibroblasts that promote the formation of new natural collagen (neocollagenesis) and elastin (neoelastinogenesis) in the papillary dermis.
 Also, new capillaries or blood vessels are formed (neovascularisation).